 A: Since the repeal of the law in 1984, there are no state requirements for subjects that must be taught.

 Q: What days and what hours are my children required to be in school?

-A: While there are regulation on the length of school day and school year for public and private schools, there is no state requirement for home school programs.
+A: While there are regulations on the length of the school day and school year for public and private schools, there is no state requirement for home school programs.